juliokscesar/griffinLogCpp/README.md

 ## Introduction
 Griffin Log is a very basic logging library which, for now, includes only the basics: colored logging info, debug, warnings, critical and fatal, also having a file logger implementation to export the output.

+## Attention
+Griffin Log is a basic logging library built as a practicing project, it needs to be improved a lot and needs refactoring.

 ## Building
 Before building, clone the repository into your project folder or any other place.
 Open a terminal where you want to clone to and execute `git clone https://github.com/juliokscesar/griffinLogCpp`